Demystifying plumbing drains: A novice's overview

 FAQ

-Do I need to employ chemical drain cleaners in order to get rid of clogs?
+Do I need to make use of chemical drain cleaners to remove obstructions?

-What can I tell if my plumbing drain is leaky?
+How can I tell when my plumbing drain is leaky?

 Tags: Drains, Plumbing, Tools Categories: Plumber